-Las Vegas West - Additional Location
+Las Vegas West- Additional Location

-International Academy of EnglishWestis situated on the West side of Las Vegas, conveniently located just minutes from the world-famous Las Vegas Strip at the intersection of West Sahara Avenue and Richfield Avenue.
+International Academy of English - West- is situated at the West side of Las Vegas, conveniently located just minutes from the world-famous Las Vegas Strip at the intersection of West Sahara Avenue and Richfield Avenue.
 A bus stop is easily accessible in front of the school to connect students with Las Vegas' main source of public transportation.

-The school occupies a first-floor suite of approximately 5000 square feet in a two-story building.
+The school occupies a 1story building of approximately 5000 square feet.
 This site is staffed with instructors and administrators who can assist students with all of their needs.
 Free parking is readily available.